martastella/handwriting-recognition/README.md

 ![](generation2.png)
 ![](generation3.png)

 This project implements a handwriting synthesis model based on the paper "Generating Sequences With Recurrent Neural Networks" by Alex Graves.
 The model can generate handwriting in both unconditional and conditional (text-to-handwriting) modes.
-Additionally, it includes a handwriting recognition feature to convert handwritten strokes back into text.
+Additionally, it includes a handwriting recognition feature to convert handwritten text images into digital text.

 The project supports:
 - Handwriting Synthesis: